UCOP Cascade Help

 - If yes, do you have publishing access to the live production server?
 Are you looking at the right URL?

-- Most UCOP content editors have publishing access to the development web server only.
-The URL for the dev server is http://dev.beta.ucop.edu.
-If you don't have access to the live server, you must submit a publish request via email to firstname.lastname@example.org in order for your changes to appear on http://ucop.edu.
+- Most UCOP content editors have publishing access to the QA web server only.
+The URL for the QA server is https://qa.ucop.edu/.
+If you don't have access to the live server, you must submit a publish request via email to firstname.lastname@example.org in order for your changes to appear on the production server.

 If your changes still aren't showing where you expect them to, have you refreshed your browser?
 New versions of web pages sometimes need a little help to load.